Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 US Secretary of Defense Lloyd Austin called his Turkish counterpart on Wednesday to express strong opposition to Turkey’s launch of a new military operation in northern Syria.

-And National Security Council spokesman John Kirby on Friday made one of the administration’s first specific mentions of the impact of Turkish strikes on the Kurdish militia, known as the Syrian Democratic Forces, which works with the United States against Islamic State militants bottled up in the north of the country.
-Syria.
+And National Security Council spokesman John Kirby on Friday made one of the administration’s first specific mentions of the impact of Turkish strikes on the Kurdish militia, known as the Syrian Democratic Forces, which works with the United States against Islamic State militants bottled up in northern Syria. .

-The success with which the United States handles Erdogan’s threat to send troops against Kurdish partners in the Americas over the next few weeks will affect global security concerns far from this isolated corner of Syria.
+How well the United States handles Erdogan’s threat to send troops against America’s Kurdish partners over the next few weeks will affect global security concerns far from this isolated corner of Syria.

 This is particularly true for the conflict in Ukraine.
 The Biden administration is keen for Erdogan’s cooperation with other NATO partners to counter Russia, especially when it comes to persuading Turkey to drop its objections to Finland’s membership and from Sweden to NATO.

-But giving Turkey free rein to attack the Syrian Kurds in hopes of securing Erdogan’s cooperation in NATO would itself have big security implications.
+But giving Turkey carte blanche in attacks on Syrian Kurds in hopes of securing Erdogan’s cooperation in NATO would have its own security implications.

 US forces on Friday halted joint military patrols with Kurdish forces in northern Syria to counter Islamic State extremists, as Kurds focus on defending against Turkish air and artillery attacks and a possible ground invasion.